Particular/docs.particular.net/samples/azure-functions/service-bus-kafka/sample.md

 After the sample is running with both projects:

 1. Press <kbd>ENTER</kbd> in the `ConsoleEndpoint` window to start producing Kafka events.
-1. The Azure Function will consume each Kafka event and check if it contains information that indicates a certain threshold has been reached.
+1. The Azure Function will consume each Kafka event and check if it contains information indicating a specific threshold has been reached.
 When it has, the function will send a `FollowUp` Azure Service Bus message to the ConsoleEndpoint using NServiceBus.
 1. The console window `ConsoleEndpoint` will receive the `FollowUp` message and process it with NServiceBus.

 ## Code walk-through